ConnectedLib/connectedlib10/modules/introduction/section-3-1.md

 subsection: three-one
 ---

-> “It's not that I think people who are wealthy don't deserve library services, but I think that part of our mission is to bring them... fairly to everyone, which doesn't always mean exactly equal.” -- Southern Suburban Library
+> “It's not that I think people who are wealthy don't deserve library services, but I think that part of our mission is to bring them... fairly to everyone, which doesn't always mean exactly equal.”<br/>-- Southern Suburban Library

 Success does not, and should not, look the same for every learner.
 The traditional model of success is to excel in the educational pipeline (the more well-funded the schools, the better), bolstered with as many extra-curricular enrichment activities as parents can afford, then proceeding to a four-year university (perhaps aided by a legacy preference), after which the learner obtains a high-paying job or goes on to earn a professional degree (like a J.D. or M.D.).